marcosvsilva/cia-shop-service/README.md

 ![alt text](https://github.com/marcosvsilva/CiaShopServer/blob/master/docs/ComponentDiagram.jpg "ComponentDiagram")

-The service works with MVCS (Model, View, Controller and Server) architecture and still uses a persistence layer as vision, which can be reimplemented to work with any data architecture of other ERTPs.
+The service works with MVCS (Model, View, Controller and Service) architecture and still uses a persistence layer as vision, which can be reimplemented to work with any data architecture of other ERPs.

 ![alt text](https://github.com/marcosvsilva/CiaShopServer/blob/master/docs/ClassDiagram.jpg "ClassDiagram")